top of page

 Camp Rotary was such a defining experience that I returned as a camp counselor in high school, wanting to give other students the same sense of belonging and discovery I’d felt.

 And then there was Mrs. Bongard, my sixth-grade teacher, the one who filled our classroom with team-building games long before I understood their purpose.
-I can still remember the sensation of those early activities: the laughter, the problem-solving, the silent “aha” moments, the feeling of being part of something.
+I can still remember memories of those early activities: the laughter, the problem-solving, the silent “aha” moments, the feeling of being part of something.

 Those experiences didn’t just inspire Kikori.
 They shaped who I became.